PosInformatique/PosInformatique.Foundations/src/Emailing/README.md

 - Registration of email templates through `AddEmailing(...)` and `EmailingOptions.RegisterTemplate(...)`.
 - Strongly-typed template identifiers via `EmailTemplateIdentifier<TModel>`.
-- Data models for templates based on an abstract `EmailModel` base class.
+- Data models for templates based on any custom class.
 - Template-based subject and HTML body using `TextTemplate<TModel>` (e.g. Razor or Scriban).
-- Per-recipient data injection using a `EmailModel` with `EmailRecipient<TModel>`.
+- Per-recipient data injection using a model with `EmailRecipient<TModel>`.
 - Central `IEmailManager` to create and send emails.
 - Pluggable `IEmailProvider` to send the final `EmailMessage` (transport-agnostic design).